ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 Step 2: Select an assignment.

 Step 3: Select a problem.
-(If necessary, you also select the problem part.)
+(If necessary, you also select a problem part.)

 EdX Insights provides aggregated data for each selection that you make.